-A uniformly high-order spatial discretization in the entire flow field for underresolved turbulence simulation of certain problems, such as wall bounded turbulent flows at high Reynolds numbers, is very expensive.
+A uniformly high-order spatial discretization in the entire flow field for under-resolved turbulence simulation of certain problems, such as wall bounded turbulent flows at high Reynolds numbers, is very expensive.
 As a matter of fact, the high-order spatial discretization is only needed in the near wall region, such as the turbulent boundary layer, and the wake region where vortex shedding dominates.
-Collocation schemes favor a straightforward implementation of padaption, which has the potential to significantly decrease computational cost.
+Collocation schemes favor a straightforward implementation of p-adaption, which has the potential to significantly decrease computational cost.
+Instead of refining/coarsening the polynomial degrees, mesh-adaptation either relocates the mesh points or locally refines/coarsens the mesh to adapt the mesh resolution.
+Comparison of h-, p-, and hp-adaptation for high-order methods has been carried out [36,37].
+It is found that p-adaptation is more advantageous for smooth flows, and h- and hp-adaptation perform better for flows with discontinuities.
+In this work, we only consider p-adaptation for smooth flows.

 In the literature, three major groups of adaptation methodologies can be found.
-The first one is the feature-based adaptation [36, 37, 38], the second one is the truncation-error-based or discretization-error-based adaptation [39, 40, 41], and the last one is the output-based or adjoint-based adaptation [42, 43, 44, 45].
+The first one is the feature-based adaptation [38-40], the second one is the truncation-error-based or discretization-error-based adaptation [41-43], and the last one is the output-based or adjoint-based adaptation [44-47].
 Feature-based adaptation methods are usually ad hoc and heavily rely on empirical parameters; however, their ease of implementation and reasonable robustness make them a good choice for adaptation.
 Truncation-error based approaches usually use the correction from either an additional coarser mesh or a lower-order discretization to estimate the local discretization error, which can serve as the adaptation indicator.
-A comparison of several feature-based and discretization-error-based adaptation indicators is conducted by Naddei et al. [38].
-Adjoint-based adaptation methods are popular for engineering purposes since engineers are more interested in output functionals, such as, lift and drag.
-Their superiority over the former two approaches has been demonstrated for steady problems.
+A comparison of several feature-based and discretization-error-based adaptation indicators is conducted by Naddei et al. [40].
+Adjoint-based adaptation methods are popular for engineering purposes since engineers are more interested in output functionals, such as lift and drag.
+Their superiority over the former two approaches has been demonstrated for steady flow problems.
 However, the computational cost of adjoint-based adaptation, especially for unsteady turbulence simulation, can be large.
-Recently, Bassi et al. [46] employed an efficient entropy-adjoint-based [47] p-adaptive DG solver to conduct scale-resolving turbulence simulation.
-In this study, we will evaluate the performance of a feature-based adaptation method [38], which employs the spectral decay smoothness indicator [48] as the refinement/coarsening indicator when it is applied to under-resolved turbulence simulation.
+Recently, Bassi et al. [48] employed an efficient entropy-adjoint-based [49] p-adaptive DG solver to conduct scaleresolving turbulence simulation.
+In this study, we will evaluate the performance of a feature-based adaptation method [40], which employs the spectral decay smoothness indicator [50] as the refinement/coarsening indicator when it is applied to under-resolved turbulence simulation.